 The Area meets the definition of blight due to underdeveloped residential zoned properties and the need for substantial redevelopment of the existing housing stock.
-These blighted conditions are specifically cited in the ordinance adopting the Plan and described in detail in the accompanying John Day Housing Incentives Report (Report).
+These blighted conditions are specifically cited in the ordinance adopting the Plan and described in detail in the Report.